rosin-project/rxros2/README.md

 An observable data stream is created from a topic simply by calling the `rxros2::observable::from_topic` function.
 The function takes three arguments, a node, the name of the topic and an optional queue size.
 In order to use the `rxros2::observable::from_topic` function it is important also to specify the type of the topic messages.

-The example below demonstrates how two ROS 2 topics named “/joystick” and “/keyboard” are turned into two observable streams by means of the `rxros2::observable::from_topic` function and then merged together into a new observable message stream named `teleop_obsrv`.
+The example below demonstrates how two ROS2 topics named “/joystick” and “/keyboard” are turned into two observable streams by means of the `rxros2::observable::from_topic` function and then merged together into a new observable message stream named `teleop_obsrv`.
 Observe the use of the map operator: Since `teleop_msgs::Joystick` and `teleop_msgs::Keyboard` are different message types it is not possible to merge them directly.
 The map operator solves this problem by converting each `teleop_msgs::Joystick` and `teleop_msgs::Keyboard` message into a simple integer that represents the low level event of moving the joystick or pressing the keyboard.

 The pipe operator “|” is a specialty of RxCpp that is used as a simple mechanism to compose operations on observable message streams.
 The usual “.” notation could have been used just as well, but it’s common to use the pipe operator “|” in RxCpp.